Theatre of Falling Leaves

 Recording of the album commenced in January 2009, and was assembled alongside material that would form two other contrasting albums, Fancy Planets and Here Comes Mr Mercury.

-Initially the project was given the working title of Haiku Sound Box, and was conceived as a minimalist, ambient keyboard-based album, while the projects competing alongside it for material were contrastingly stylized.
+Initially the project was given the working title of Haiku Sound Box, and was conceived as a minimalist, ambient keyboard-based album, while the projects competing alongside it for material were contrastingly stylised.
 However, the direction the keyboard based material took resulted in the Haiku Sound Box title being set aside for another potential future work.

 Nelson re-thought his plans for the keyboard-based material, initially re-naming it Sparkle and Spin in the process.
 A couple of months into the project Nelson very nearly changed his mind and considered mixing the Sparkle and Spin material with other material then allocated to an album with working title Sway and Swoon (eventually released as Fancy Planets).
 Ultimately though, he reverted back to his original intentions, naming the album of keyboard-based material Theatre of Falling Leaves.